Granddave/mos6502/README.md

 # MOS6502

-This is a toy project where I've created an emulator, assembler and a dissasembler for the 1975 8-bit MOS 6502 CPU.
+This is a toy project where I've created an emulator, assembler and a disassembler for the 1975 8-bit MOS 6502 CPU.

 ## Assembling